Clinical Document Management: A Trial-by-Trial Compliance Approach

 • Who is responsible for the SOPs?

-• Training on SOPs, other study procedures and the process/system for managing trial documentation
+• Training on SOPs, other study procedures, and the process/system for managing trial documentation

-Essential Documents & Trial Master File
+Essential Documents and Trial Master File

-• What are Essential Documents and what drives the list for your trial?
+• What are essential documents, and what drives the list for your trial?

-• Creating and Customizing your Essential Document List
+• Creating and customizing your essential document list

-• Differences between the Essential Document List and the TMF
+• Differences between the essential document list and the TMF

 • Strategies for managing documents at multiple sites

-Trial Conduct – Managing the Day-to-Day Documents
+Trial Conduct: Managing the Day-to-Day Documents

 • Establishing a reliable baseline